 Better:

-- Created a simple website using HTML and CSS
+- The students created a website using HTML and CSS.

-- Designed pages for login and product display
+- The students designed pages, for login and product display.

-- Improved user experience by making it easy to navigate
+- The students improved the user experience by making it easy to navigate the website.

 6. Explain Internships and Experience Clearly

-- Worked on developing web pages using HTML, CSS, and JavaScript
+- I worked on making web pages using HTML, CSS, and JavaScript

 7. Mention Achievements and Certifications

-This section helps you stand out from other students.
+This section helps you stand out from students.

 - Participation or rank in coding contests